sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 Bring your extension's features for code viewed on GitHub, GitLab and other code hosts by [installing the Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).

-### Enabling sourcegraph sxtensions outside a sourcegraph instance
+### Enabling Sourcegraph extensions outside a Sourcegraph instance

 As Sourcegraph extensions are in alpha, they need to be manually enabled in the browser extension: